How Can I Change Which Landing Page My Users Will See?

 Option 2: Choose a Campaign-Specific Landing Page

-If you are doing automated ongoing phishing tests, you can edit the landing page for that particular phishing campaign at any time.
+If you have created an automatic, ongoing phishing campaign, you can edit the landing page for that campaign at any time.

 Option 3: Set a Template-Specific Landing Page